hacs/documentation/source/docs/use/dashboard.md

 ---
-title: Using HACS
+title: Getting started with the HACS dashboard
-description: 'Using HACS via the HACS dashboard'
+description: 'Steps on getting started with the HACS dashboard'
 ---

 This section shows you how to use the HACS dashboard.